 The steps to blocking with the baseball are:

 - Take the catching position – Have the catcher get into their stance behind the plate with their catcher’s gear on.
 They need to act as if they will receive a pitch and not just squatting to dive toward a ball.
 Keeping them guessing will reinforce the lesson.

 - Throw the ball a few feet in front of the catcher – The ball needs to bounce somewhere around the plate in front of the catcher.
 The purpose is to have them react to the wild pitch and move accordingly while creating the wall.
 Using different locations is something that should be done at regular intervals.
 Keep them guessing.

-- The catcher deflects the ball – As the kids’ progress, they should learn to have a ‘soft body’ when deflecting the pitches.
+- The catcher deflects the ball – As the kids progress, they should learn to have a ‘soft body’ when deflecting the pitches.
 Having a ‘soft body’ when deflecting the ball as a catcher means they could have a small amount of control over where the ball will bounce.
-This is something that comes with time but is the ultimate goal of blocking and deflection drills.
+This comes with time but is the ultimate goal of blocking and deflection drills.

-- Keep the face and shoulders over the ball – Keeping the face down on the ball during the deflection helps keep track of the ball and gives it a place to rebound towards the ground.
-As the catcher progresses, they should work to make the ball rebound into areas that making plays and throws from the plate much more manageable.
-(Source: Baseball Catcher)
+- Keep the face and shoulders over the ball – Keeping the face down on the ball during the deflection helps keep track of the ball and gives it a place to rebound toward the ground.
+As the catcher progresses, they should work to make the ball rebound into areas that make plays and throws from the plate much more manageable.

 Rapid Fire Deflection Drill for Youth Catchers

 Once the catcher has become adept at blocking with and without the ball, it is time to increase speed.
 In a game situation, speed is critical, and making the right play could mean victory or defeat.
 The rapid-fire drill requires a few more players but will have the catcher working on speed and accuracy.

 The steps to the rapid deflection drill are: